More Thoughts

 Ignorance/delusion – lack of awareness of the above and of the sources of dukkha

-If we observe ourselves and others, we can observe how the above lead to dissatisfaction/suffering/dukkha, and, from a psychological perspective, we can observe thoughts and behavior in the context of the above along with Maslow's hierarchy, mental conditioning, and evolutionary biology, and perhaps understand our behavior and that of others better.
+If we observe ourselves and others, we can observe how the above lead to dissatisfaction/suffering/dukkha, and, from a psychological perspective, we can observe thoughts and behavior in the context of the above, along with Maslow's hierarchy, mental conditioning, and evolutionary biology, and perhaps better understand and learn from our behavior and that of others.

 Purification of the mind includes cleansing the mind of the three poisons.
 Nirvana (nibbana) has been interpreted as the quenching of the three poisons (“the simplest definition of nirvana-in-this-life is “the end of greed, hatred, and delusion””) and more broadly as the extinction of all concepts.
-Some interpret nirvana simply as the liberation from suffering.
+Nirvana can be understood simply as the liberation from suffering/ dukkha.

 "Let go of the past, let go of the future, let go of the present, and cross over to the farther shore of existence.
 With the mind wholly liberated, you shall come no more to birth and death."